Keywords and Phrases

 Madria, Sanjay Kumar

 XML (Document markup language)

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5665776~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5665776~S5

 Sundaram, Sathyanarayanan, "XRel_Change_SQL: A change detection system for unordered XML documents" (2005).
 Masters Theses.
 5852.